Article I: Membership and Dues

 Section 1.
 It shall be the responsibility of the Executive Council to build and maintain a reserve fund equal to at least 100 percent of the annual operating budget of the Society.
 The Executive Council is responsible for establishing and reviewing policies and procedures for the prudent management of the reserve fund.
 The Executive Council may elect to place all or part of the reserve fund in an Endowment Fund.

 Section 1.
 Nominations shall be the responsibility of an ad hoc committee, consisting of four members plus the Past-president who will chair the committee.
 The members of the committee, selected so as to represent the disciplines participating in the Society, shall be nominated by the President and appointed by the Executive Council.

 Section 2.
-At least seven months before the Annual Meeting, the Nominations Committee shall: (a) select two nominees for each office to be filled by vote of the membership, (b) verify the nominee’s eligibility, (c) gather uniform and concise information for each nominee, and (d) transmit to the Executive Officer the ballot forms and information sheets for submission to the membership.
+At least five months before the Annual Meeting, the Nominations Committee shall: (a) select two nominees for each office to be filled by vote of the membership, (b) verify the nominee’s eligibility, (c) gather uniform and concise information for each nominee, and (d) transmit to the Executive Officer the ballot forms and information sheets for submission to the membership.

 Section 4.
 Persons may be nominated a second time for any elected office in which they have already served, provided that a year’s time has elapsed since they served in that office.

 Section 1.
 All voting for elected officers and Councilors or to amend the Constitution or By Laws, shall be by ballot to the membership from the Executive Officer.

 Section 2.
 At least four months before the Annual Meeting, each voting member shall be sent information about nominees, ballot, and instructions for returning ballots to the Executive Officer.